hsinnan75/GSAlign/README.md

 If the index files are not mdade beforehand, GSAlign will generate index files istself with the given reference genome sequences.

+# Datasets

+You may download test datasets at http://bioapp.iis.sinica.edu.tw/~arith/GSAlign/ to test the performance of GSAlign.
+The dataset contains four simulated human genome sequences with 0.1%, 0.2%, 0.5%, and 1% of mutation rates, respectively.
+It also contains the corresponding VCF file listing the variants between the hg38 genome and the mutant ones.
+You can also use the evaulation tool (Evaluation.cpp) to measure the precision and recall of the resulting VCF files.
+To compile Evaluation.cpp, just type 'g++ Evaluation.cpp -o eva'

 # File formats

 - Reference and query genome files